Bonnie and Clyde: 1934: Final run

-Public hostility increased five days later, when Barrow and Methvin murdered 60-year-old Constable William "Cal" Campbell, a widower and father, near Commerce, Oklahoma.
-They kidnapped Commerce police chief Percy Boyd, crossed the state line into Kansas, and let him go, giving him a clean shirt, a few dollars, and a request from Parker to tell the world that she did not smoke cigars.
+Public hostility increased five days later when Barrow and Methvin murdered 60-year-old Constable William "Cal" Campbell, a widower and father, near Commerce, Oklahoma.
+They kidnapped Commerce police chief Percy Boyd, crossed the state line into Kansas, then let him go, giving him a clean shirt, a few dollars, and a request from Parker to tell the world that she did not smoke cigars.
 Boyd identified both Barrow and Parker to authorities, but he never learned Methvin's name.
 The resultant arrest warrant for the Campbell murder specified "Clyde Barrow, Bonnie Parker and John Doe".
 Historian Knight writes: "For the first time, Bonnie was seen as a killer, actually pulling the trigger—just like Clyde.
 Whatever chance she had for clemency had just been reduced."
 The Dallas Journal ran a cartoon on its editorial page, showing an empty electric chair with a sign on it saying "Reserved", adding the words "Clyde and Bonnie".